recode-sh/workspace/README.md

 **As a best pratice, it is recommended to create a new repository like this one to store the Recode configuration of a multi-repositories development environment**.

-See the [Recode CLI documentation](https://github.com/recode-sh/cli#development-environments-configuration) to learn more about the Recode configuration format.
+(See the [Recode CLI documentation](https://github.com/recode-sh/cli#development-environments-configuration) to learn more about the Recode configuration format).

 ## Table of contents
 - [The future](#the-future)